ESPboy-edu/ESPboy_FirstTest/README.md

 2. To init use begin() of ESPboy_Init class https://github.com/ESPboy-edu/ESPboy_Classes

-3. For doing graphics use methods of TFT_eSPI class https://github.com/Bodmer/TFT_eSPI or adafruit ST7735 lib https://github.com/adafruit/Adafruit-ST7735-Library
+3. For doing graphics use methods of TFT_eSPI class https://github.com/Bodmer/TFT_eSPI or adafruit ST7735 lib https://github.com/adafruit/Adafruit-ST7735-Library  or LovyanGFX lib https://github.com/lovyan03/LovyanGFX

 4. For buttons use getkeys() of ESPboyInit and keypressed&PAD_LEFT, keypressed&PAD_RIGHT and so on to understand what key is exactly pressed